hgwood/craql/README.md

 - Tables are defined using SQL migration files, as usual for a typical business app.
 - Business operations are written as SQL functions.
 - HTTP endpoints are also written as SQL functions.
-Since the database does talk HTTP, these are not actual endpoints, only functions that accept an HTTP request-like data structure and return an HTTP response-like data structure.
+Since the database does not talk HTTP, these are not actual endpoints, only functions that accept an HTTP request-like data structure and return an HTTP response-like data structure.
 - A tiny, generic Node.js web server exposes those SQL functions as actual HTTP